- The “deep sea” is generally referred to as anything below 1,000 fathoms or roughly 6,000 feet down. Deep sea sharks dwell at that depth.

 - While there are many species of shark that live near the service, there are many sharks that live deep below the service.

-- The Greenland sharks is one of the biggest deep sea sharks in the world.
+- The Greenland shark is one of the biggest deep-sea sharks in the world.

 Sharks are one of the most variable groups of animals in the world!
 They can be little, big, terrifying, or even scary!
 Most of the sharks that humans interact with are epipelagic, meaning they live in the top region of the ocean, where most human activities happen.

 Even though many species of shark reside near the surface, an entire world of deep-sea sharks also live and thrive, only in the darkness of the depths.
 Today, we will be looking at some of these sharks, particularly the big ones!